The Importance of English in Business: 7 Reasons You Should Improve Your Professional English Skills

 5. It allows you to travel.

-As I mentioned before, English is the “lingua franca” of the world due to Westernization and globalization.
-So being fluent in English is essentially a survival strategy in today’s competitive world.
+English is the “lingua franca” of the world due to Westernization and globalization.
+So being fluent is a survival strategy in today’s competitive world.

 The way you speak and communicate is also linked to your interpersonal skills, leadership qualities and level of empathy (ability to relate to other people).

 You can supplement this learning by looking up vocabulary lists, playing word games, listening to podcasts or audiobooks, watching educational and authentic YouTube videos and practicing with online exercises.
-If you are especially into self-study, make a plan and stick to it.